dusan-daniska/hubleto-insurance-app/README.md

-# hubleto-insurance-app
+# Insurance CRM app for Hubleto

-Vibecoded insurance CRM app for Hubleto
+Source code for vibecoded insurance CRM app for Hubleto.